Resume

 Written communication

-One key thing to note: even if your job title doesn’t immediately bring “writing” to mind, strong writing skills can still be an asset on your resume.
+Remember: even if your job title doesn’t immediately bring “writing” to mind, strong writing skills can still be an asset on your resume.

 When you write well, you can inform and persuade through your words, whether drafting reports, creating social media posts, or sending emails.
-And with so many of us working remotely, knowing how to communicate professionally (without overusing emojis or exclamation marks) is always a plus.
+And with so many of us now working remotely, knowing how to communicate professionally (without overusing emojis or exclamation marks) is always a plus.

 Check out these valuable writing skills for your resume: